Voith Schneider Propeller: Operation

 From a circular plate, rotating around a vertical axis, a circular array of vertical blades (in the shape of hydrofoils) protrude out of the bottom of the ship.
 Each blade can rotate itself around a vertical axis.
 The internal gear changes the angle of attack of the blades in sync with the rotation of the plate, so that each blade can provide thrust in any direction.

 Unlike the azimuth thruster (where a conventional propeller is rotated about the vertical axis to direct its thrust, allowing a vessel to steer without the use of a rudder), the Voith-Schneider drive merely requires changing the pattern of orientation of the vertical blades.
 In a marine situation, this provides for a drive which can be directed in any direction and thus does away with the need for a rudder.
 It is highly efficient and provides for an almost instantaneous change of direction.
-These drives are becoming increasingly common in work boats such as fireboats and tugboats where extreme manoeuvrability is needed.
+These drives are becoming increasingly common in work boats such as fireboats and tugboats where extreme maneuverability is needed.

 Azimuth thrusters (and Kort nozzles) have both advantages and disadvantages when compared to cycloidal drives.
 The azimuth thruster is less efficient and slower to manoeuvre, but is likely to be cheaper in the short term.
 Life cycle costs favour the Voith solution, something reflected in the residual value of a Voith water tractor.
 A choice is made on the basis of perceived performance requirements.
 Instead of a Kort nozzle, VSPs are often fitted with a "thrust plate" or "propeller guard" which acts as a nozzle at low speed, protects the VSP against grounding and provides another blocking location during drydocking.